pchaganti/ax-roo-flow/README.md

           </thinking>
   if_no_memory_bank: |
       1. **Inform the User:**
           "No Memory Bank was found.
 I recommend creating one to  maintain project context.
-Would you like to switch to Architect mode to do this?"
+Would you like to switch to Flow-Architect mode to do this?"
       2. **Conditional Actions:**
          * If the user declines:
           <thinking>